Gaianysus/gaianysus.github.io/_posts/2017-01-25-casestudy.md

 #  Chocolope Story

-  I bagged up a half pound each of chocolope grown under a tesla light and a half pound under the Gaia 8.
-And I took it to a connoisseur and asked him which would you like?
+  "I bagged up a half pound each of chocolope grown under a tesla light and a half pound under the Gaia 8.
+And I took it to a connoisseur and asked him which would you like?"

   He said "the one grown under the Gaia 8 had better fragrance, better sparkle, and the buds felt more dense" needless to say he took the